 Reconstruction of scar contracture

 Always handle Integra® Dermal Regeneration Template using aseptic technique.
 Peel open the outer pouch and remove the inner foil pouch using sterile technique.
 Place foil pouch flat on a sterile surface and peel it open.
 Remove product, including the protective polyethylene cover sheets.
 While holding the product with the tab, remove one polyethylene cover sheet.
 Turn the product and remove the second polyethylene cover sheet.
 Using the tab, the product can now be placed into a basin containing sterile saline solution.
 Carefully remove the tab from the product.
-Rinse the product by immersion in sterile saline for 1-2 minutes.
+Rinse the product by immersion in sterile saline for one to two minutes.
 Keep product in the basin until application.

 Excision must be made to the level of viable tissue and meticulous hemostasis must be achieved before application of Integra® Dermal Regeneration Template.
-Excisional techniques for Integra® Dermal Regeneration Template sites can be fascial, sequential, or tangential.
+Excisional techniques for Integra® Dermal Regeneration Template sites can be fascial, sequential or tangential.
 It is absolutely critical to the successful take of Integra® Dermal Regeneration Template that excision be complete and that no devitalized tissue remains.
 Complete hemostasis must be achieved before application of Integra® Dermal Regeneration Template.
 The presence of hematoma will cause loss of Integra® Dermal Regeneration Template in the affected area.
 Broad area cauterization that could decrease wound bed viability should be avoided.

 Shaping Integra® Dermal Regeneration Template to Fit the Wound